NVlabs/Deep_Object_Pose/evaluate/readme.md

 python render_json.py --path_json /PATH/TO/hope_bop/hope_val/val/000001/scene_gt.json --bop --objs_folder /PATH/TO/hope_bop/hope_models/models/ --gray --contour --bop_scene 0
 ```

 Only `--bop` is needed to be passed to load a bop scene.
 You can pass which scene you want to load with `--bop_scene`.
-The rest is the same behaviour.
+The rest is the same behavior.
 This was only tested on the HOPE data.

 ## Assumptions